Introducing Your Fundraising Day 2017 Management Team

 Vice-Chair, Fundraising Day 2017

-John Farrell is a professional fundraiser with over 15 years’ experience helping diverse organizations raise funds in support of their causes.
-Prior to joining The 519 in 2013, John was Manager, Major Gifts & Capital Campaign with the Toronto Public Library Foundation.
+John Farrell is a professional fundraiser with over 15 years’ experience.
+Prior to recently being named the Chief Development Officer at the Gardiner Museum, John served as the Director of Philanthropy at The 519, and the Manager, Major Gifts & Capital Campaign with the Toronto Public Library Foundation.
 He has also worked for the Art Gallery of Ontario and a number of performing arts companies.

 John has a long history of volunteering in the community, including time with The Word on the Street (Toronto), the Canadian Lesbian and Gay Archives and the Community One Foundation.
 He is also proud to have served as mentor for AFP’s Diversity & Inclusion Fellowship